Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: The mixing problem

 where regardless of the specific choice for $\mathcal{L}_\ext$, the sum in the direct channel runs over {\it even} values of $\Delta\ge 2$, while in the crossed channel all $\Delta\ge 3$ contribute.
 This is related to the emergent braiding symmetry at strong coupling, where as opposed to a generic 1d CFT all permutations of the four external operators lead to symmetries of the associated four-point functions.
 In this case, the first two operators ($\mathcal{D}_1$) are identical and this leads to the invariance

 The presence of only even values of $\D$ in the direct channel OPE is as usual related to this fact and the property of superconformal blocks

-which is a symmetry when $\hExt$ and $\h_{\mathcal{O}}$ are even integers, which is the case of interest here in the free theory.
+which is a symmetry when $\hExt+\h_{\mathcal{O}}$ is an even integer, which will be always the case for the correlators considered here (in the free theory limit).
 As in the previous cases, although the braiding symmetry is naively only present in the free theory, we will always be able to use it as a constraint order by order in perturbation theory, in the spirit of \eqref{braiding1d}, and we will always be able to define an extension of the correlators beyond $\chi\in (0,1)$ such that braiding is an exact symmetry.